mkmayank/quest/README.md

 ## About repo
-I revise the **Linux concepts** which I should have already know and then learn new concepts which I should have already be learned
+I revise the **Linux concepts** which I should have already known and then learn new concepts which I should have already be learned

 This repo is my notebook, where I note down, revise and get back whenever I need help for the concepts which I study.
 I study from ebooks, blogs, wikipedia.